All Episodes

 It's been reported by Jane's Defense Weekly.

-Uh it has been confirmed.
+It has been confirmed.

-It's happened back in July.
+This happened back in July.

-We've got information here that Syria is working with Iran and perhaps China or North Korea on nukes.
+We've got information here that Syria is working with Iran and perhaps China, or North Korea on nukes.

-The nuke aspect hasn't uh hasn't been confirmed.
+The nuke aspect hasn't been confirmed.

-Uh then let me find this later on the stack.
+Then, let me find this later on the stack.

-Uh basically, yeah, here we go.
+Basically, yeah, here we go.

 And this is from the Jerusalem Post.

-Government spokesman Golam Hossein Elim said Wednesday.
+Government spokesman Ghulam Hossein Elim said Wednesday.

-The day falls on October twelfth.
+The day falls on October 12th this year.

-Uh I discussed, you know, if it was a fascinating conversation what I had with Norman Pedoritz, you know, and I asked, why?
+And I discussed, you know, it was a fascinating conversation that I had with Norman Pedoritz, you know, and I asked, why do you think there's such apathy in the United States about this?

 But he's a brilliant, brilliant man.

-It's silly and it's absurd, but the the but the reason for it is that this is the last thing for some reason, it would it would just mind-boggling.
+But the reason for it is that this is the last thing for some reason, just mind-boggling.

 The last thing the left in this country wants you to understand is that we face a great external threat.